-Finding ways to deal with what we miss about a bigger home
+What we miss about a bigger home

 All in all, we love our new lifestyle.
 Yes, I have an itch for gardening, but I’ve been able to satisfy that love by heading up our community’s landscaping committee and learning to container-garden on our patio.